alexnardini/FLAM3_for_SideFX_Houdini/README.md

 FLAM3 for SideFX Houdini generates a live point cloud of the fractal Flame being worked on, which is the actual render.
 From there to the final image, it is left to the users ( aka points rendering ).
-With Houdini integrated Karma renderer, you will be able to render the generated fractal flames in nearly real time.
+With Houdini integrated Karma renderer, you will be able to render the generated fractal Flames in nearly real time.

 ### Karma render Note: